krohrbaugh/kramerav/README.md

 ### Setup

 Install development and runtime dependencies.
+This also installs the library as an editable path, so that it can be loaded in the REPL and `pytest`.

 ```sh
 script/setup